 I found that the regular use of this shampoo made my hair feel so much softer and smoother too.

 Yes, it has SLES and ammonium lauryl sulfate.
+According to celebrity hairstylist Johnathan Van Ness in this video, sulfates are very strong and strip natural oils from hair but can be useful for oily scalp types that requires cleansing often.
+And this is the case here.
 But the latter is a very innocuous surfactant.
 And SLES actually works on my hair just fine.

 I have thick hair with an oily scalp and so it can help clarify my hair better without any lasting damage.
 But if you have color-treated hair or very fine hair or dry scalps I can see why this ingredient might be problematic for you.